George Wallis: Early years

-George Wallis, son of John Wallis (1783–1818) and his wife Mary, née Price (1784–1864), was born at Wolverhampton on 8 June 1811.
-His father died early, and George Wallis was adopted by his grand-uncle, John Worralow, who was a famous maker of steel-jewellery at the time of George III.
-George Wallis was educated at the Grammar School from 1825 to 1827 and received initial training in japanned ware painting.
-He practised as an artist and art educator in Wolverhampton from 1827 to 1832, but then left for Manchester where he lived the next five years.
-He taught sisters Martha Darley Mutrie and Annie Feray Mutrie at the Manchester School of Design and he later gave them both private classes.
+George Wallis was born in Wolverhampton on 8 June 1811, the son of Mary (née Price; 1784–1864) and John Wallis (1783–1818).
+His father died early, Wallis was adopted by his grand-uncle John Worralow, a famous maker of steel jewellery at the time of George III.
+He was educated at the Grammar School from 1825 to 1827 and received initial training in japanned ware painting.

-He attended the Royal Manchester Institution; practised painting; became connected with the local Manchester industry, and it was then and there that he met the great engineer Joseph Whitworth (1803–1887) who became his lifelong friend.
+Wallis practised as an artist and art educator in Wolverhampton from 1827 to 1832, but then left for Manchester, where he lived for the next five years.
+He taught sisters Martha Darley Mutrie and Annie Feray Mutrie at the Manchester School of Design and later gave them both private classes.
+He attended the Royal Manchester Institution; practised painting; became connected with the local Manchester industry, and it was then and there that he met the engineer Joseph Whitworth (1803–1887) who became his lifelong friend.